MadaShindeInai/nodejs2021Q4-service/README.md

 For more information about OpenAPI/Swagger please visit https://swagger.io/.

 ## Docker
--1) Run docker desctop application
+1) Run docker desktop application
-0) in separate console run npx tsc -w
+2) In separate terminal run npx tsc -w (if you have not already done so)
-1) install 'make'
-2) run 'make network' (creates user-defined brige network)
-2) run 'make build' (builds the docker image)
-3) run 'make run-dev' (runs container with image in --restart mode in user-defined network)
-4) you can make changes.
-As an example you can add some users to the database (src/resources/utils.js) and get them with the following command in console: curl http://localhost:4000/users
-5) make stop (stops the docker container)
+3) In separate run docker-compose up

 ## Testing